Gets the primary clipboard of the widget.

 Widgets will remove all event controllers automatically when they are destroyed, there is normally no need to call this function.

-Removes a style from @widget.
+Removes a style from the widget.

-After this, the style of @widget will stop matching for @css_class.
+After this, the style of widget will stop matching for css_class.

 Removes a widget from the list of mnemonic labels for this widget.